 - Check that your fire protection equipment is working.

 - Turn off utilities (if told to do so by authorities).
 If you shut off your gas, a professional is required to turn it back on.

 - Shut off process piping carrying gas or flammable liquids in case a pipe breaks in the storm.

 - Shut down production processes safely and turn off the electricity for noncritical equipment.

 Prepare to Evacuate Quickly

 Follow all emergency mandates, including evacuation orders.
-Locate a local emergency shelter ahead of time and know your routes and safe destinations.
-Pack a safety kit with basic requirements such as:
+Locate a local emergency shelter or other safe destination ahead of time and know your routes.
+Pack a safety kit with basic requirements, such as:

 - Supplies of food, water, necessary medications and cash (should power outages interfere with electronic transactions).

-- Flashlights, cell phones, charging options, portable radios and extra batteries.
+- Flashlights, cell phones and charging options, and portable radios and extra batteries.

 During a Hurricane